Thank you for subscribing

 emergency stopping lane

-Emergency stopping bays are ideal for pulling your car over.
+Emergency stopping bays are ideal for pulling your car over if you've had a minor accident.
 Image: Getty

 Exchange information with all parties